EmmaZai/emmazai.github.io/_pages/cv.md

 HONORS & AWARDS
 ======
 * Kuznets Prize for the Best Paper, Journal of Population Economics, 2025
-*
-Award for the best paper published in the Journal of Population Economics in the year 2024
 * Sign Up!
 For Your Career in Max Planck Society Scholar, 2025
 * AIES Young Research Award, 2023
 * NDIRA Scholar, University of Minnesota, 2022